openstudiocoalition/openstudiocoalition.github.io/markdown_source/docs/getting_started/getting_started.md

 This page walks you through installing the OpenStudio Application, the basics of its suite of applications, and the fundamental workflow.

 ## Installation Instructions
-OpenStudio Application is supported on 64-bit versions of Windows 7 &ndash; Windows 10, OS X 10.12 &ndash; 10.14, and Ubuntu 18.04.
-OpenStudio Application supports the latest EnergyPlus release which is bundled with the OpenStudio Application installer.
-The dependencies for the OpenStudio Application 1.3.0 include EnergyPlus 9.3.0, Radiance 5.0.a.12, SketchUp 2019 Pro, and Ruby 2.5.5.
+OpenStudio Application is supported on 64-bit versions of Windows, OS X, and Ubuntu.
+OpenStudio Application is supported on 64-bit ARM versions of OS X. Each OpenStudio Application release supports the latest EnergyPlus release which is bundled with the OpenStudio Application installer.
+Check the [version compatibility-matrix](https://github.com/openstudiocoalition/OpenStudioApplication/wiki/OpenStudio-Application-Version-Compatibility-Matrix) for more details about each version.

 ###Installation Steps
 __Download and install OpenStudio Application__